TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

       Epoch [5/5], Step [10000/12500], Loss: 1.8884
       Epoch [5/5], Step [12000/12500], Loss: 0.8248

-Evaluation - Değerlendirme
+Değerlendirme (Evaluation)
 ==========================

 Finally, we evaluate the trained model using the test data.
 We use the test loader which will generate batches of test data.
 We calculate the accuracy of each of the ten classes, as well as the overall accuracy of the system.
 We surround the evaluation code with the ``torch.no_grad()`` function so that the calculation used in evaluation does not generate a computation graph, which is more compute and memory efficient.

 Son olarak, test verilerini kullanarak eğitilen modeli değerlendiririz.
 Test verisi yığınları oluşturacak test yükleyicisini kullanıyoruz.
 On sınıfın her birinin doğruluğunu ve ayrıca sistemin genel doğruluğunu hesaplıyoruz.
-Değerlendirmede kullanılan hesaplamanın, hesaplama ve bellek açısından daha verimli olan bir hesaplama grafiği oluşturmaması için değerlendirme kodunu torch.no_grad() işleviyle çevreliyoruz.
+Değerlendirmede kullanılan hesaplamanın, hesaplama ve bellek açısından daha verimli olması için, yani hesaplama grafiği oluşturmaması için değerlendirme kodunu torch.no_grad() işlemiyle çevreliyoruz.

 .. code-block:: python